mikededo/eslint-plugin-svelte-tailwindcss/docs/sort-classes.md

 In case you define global options, there's no need to configure theme this rule, unless you want to change the provided options.

+### TS files

+This rule can also be used in TypeScript and JavaScript files, yet the `callees` option needs to be specified, so that the plugin knows which functions should be evaluated.

 ## Examples

 <details>